apache/incubator-hivemall/docs/gitbook/anomaly/lof.md

   under the License.
 -->

-This article introduce how to find outliers using [Local Outlier Detection (LOF)](http://en.wikipedia.org/wiki/Local_outlier_factor) on Hivemall.
+This article introduces how to find outliers using [Local Outlier Detection (LOF)](http://en.wikipedia.org/wiki/Local_outlier_factor) on Hivemall.

 <!-- toc -->